khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 ### Quality of Life Mods

 1. Client side, which you can use in both single-player and multiplayer game:
     * Presence Footsteps ([Fabric](https://modrinth.com/mod/presence-footsteps), [Forge port](https://www.curseforge.com/minecraft/mc-mods/presence-footsteps-forge)): Footstep sound enhancement mod.
+If the Fabric version of mod isn't work, select `Default sound pack` in the resource pack menu.
 If the mod has not supported your game version, you would consider to use this resource pack
       instead: [Presence Footsteps: Remastered Sounds Pack](https://modrinth.com/resourcepack/presense-footsteps-sounds), put it under `%appdata%\.minecraft\resourcepacks` folder.
     * Just Enough Items ([Fabric and Forge](https://modrinth.com/mod/jei)): Item and recipe viewing mod, far better than similar recipe book feature in original game (but this mod hasn't been 100% accessible by us, you need some vision to use it).
     * Sound Physics Remastered ([Fabric and Forge](https://modrinth.com/mod/sound-physics-remastered)): Provides realistic sound attenuation, reverberation, and absorption through blocks.
 I'm sure this mod consumes resources, so install it only when you're confident in your PC hardware.